sglvladi/TensorFlowObjectDetectionTutorial/docs/source/install.rst

 Getting setup with an installation of TensorFlow CPU can be done in 3 simple steps.

+.. important:: The term `Terminal` will be used to refer to the Terminal of your choice (e.g. Command Prompt, Powershell, etc.)

 Create a new Conda virtual environment (Optional)
 *************************************************
-* Open a new `Anaconda/Command Prompt` window
+* Open a new `Terminal` window
 * Type the following command:

     .. code-block:: posh

-        conda create -n tensorflow_cpu pip python=3.6
+        conda create -n tensorflow_cpu pip python=3.7

 * The above will create a new virtual environment with name ``tensorflow_cpu``
-* Now lets activate the newly created virtual environment by running the following in the `Anaconda Promt` window:
+* Now lets activate the newly created virtual environment by running the following in the `Terminal` window:

     .. code-block:: posh